paan2097/ai3202/README.md

 I could not find a value of E that would change the solution path of my program.
 I tried a wide range of values for E but none of them changed by path.
 The only part of my program that E affected was utility values.

+For Assignment 6:

+commands include:

+python Assignment6.py "-pp" or "-ps" or "-m" or "-j" or -g"|"